 Optimizing business trip allowance can help enhance employee satisfaction and increase expense policy compliance.
 Therefore, organizations must take all the necessary steps to ensure their travel allowance program covers all reasonable transportation, accommodation, and incidental expenses.

 This complete guide to business travel allowance can help you create granular expense policies.
 However, policy implementation requires the aid of technology.

-You can invest in integrated travel and expense management software like ITILITE.
-The ITILITE platform allows you to configure the ins and outs of your expense policy and provides digital audit trails for total visibility on expense approvals.
+You can invest in integrated travel and expense management (t&e) software like ITILITE.
+The ITILITE platform allows you to configure the ins and outs of your travel expense policy and provides digital audit trails for total visibility on expense approvals.
 Moreover, the mobile expense reporting feature makes expense filing seamless for your employees.